Anushka-200617/bulldozer-price-predictor/README.md

 - Encodes categorical features and imputes missing values
 - Trains and tunes a `RandomForestRegressor`
 - Generates predictions for the Kaggle test set (saved to `data/test_predictions.csv`)

-### Notes

-- Training can be computationally intensive.
-Consider reducing sample size or estimator count if needed.
-- To reproduce results, ensure the same dataset versions and random seeds.
-- If you want to exclude large files or local environments later, you can add a `.gitignore` file tailored to your needs.